jdhanju/microsoft-test/README.md

 - I would have like to keep everything on a single page, and not make my application scrollable.
 I ended up making the output section larger because I wanted out output to be easy to read.
 If I had the extra time I would have spent more time trying to get everything to fit on a single page, but still look nice, and be very readable.

+- I did create some unit tests, but I would have like to add more, and also test every component as well.

+### Fun extras I added
+- Users are limited to uploading .json and .txt files
+- A .json file and .txt file won't be uploaded if it contains invalid json
+- I added unit tests with jest.
+Look inside the `microsoft-test/src/Tests`